StatisticsFinland/rakennusluokkahaku-front-end/doc/development.md

 ```
 npm run lint
 ```
 Autoformats the source files with eslint.
 If there are errors that can't be fixed automatically, they are printed to the console and you must fix them first.
-Should always run this before commits.
+You should always run this before commits.